fossasia/wp-dev-buddy/readme.txt

 **Can I hide this plugin's option page from the WordPress admin menu?**
 > You can.
 Simply add `if ( is_object( $dbtf ) ) { $dbtf->hide_wp_admin_menu_item(); }` to your theme's functions.php file.
 If you've moved the plugin folder into your theme and included it, you'll need to ensure that this line comes **after** the include for it to work.

+**Why am I not getting any results when I render a search feed?**
+> According to Twitter, using the API to perform a search has a recency restriction of one week.
+This means that if your search term hasn't been tweeted in the past week Twitter will return no results, thus resulting in an empty feed.

 == Changelog ==

+= 3.0.1 =
+**Please note that Twitter has a recency restriction of one week on searches.
+If a search term hasn't been tweeted in the past week Twitter will return no results.**
+* Implemented code amendment that ensures that the plugin provides the user with useful feedback if a search term returns no tweets
+* General code housekeeping

 = 3.0.0 =
 Timelines can now be Searches!
 Check the settings page to test it out.
 Or, in your template tag/shortcode, add the `feed_type` option with a value of `search` along with the `search_term` option and your search as its value